-We promote the British Values through our spiritual, moral, social and cultural education which is embedded throughout our curriculum at Quethiock C of E School.
+We promote the fundamental British Values through our spiritual, moral, social and cultural education which is embedded throughout our curriculum at Quethiock C of E School.
 These are modelled by staff and regularly discussed with children during school assemblies, Religious Education and PSHE.
 The British Values have been set out as:

 Democracy is common within the school; the promotion of democratic processes, fostering the concept and application of freedom of speech and group action to address needs and concerns is through our School Council, Junior Worship Leaders and through pupil questionnaires.
 Also the concept of holding others to account, including those in positions of authority and influence is important.
 Our school behaviour policy involves holding people to account for their decisions and rewarding positive actions.